 As described in Section 3.13.4, Threshold #2, above, the project would generate an additional 40.15 acre-feet per year of water demand that wasn't included in MWD's projections.
 However, that increase represents 0.00074% of projected regional demand (5,374,000 acre-feet per year) in 2045, which would result in less than significant impacts to water supply services.
 As discussed in Section 3.13.1, MWD has determined that with supplies provided by SDCWA and compliance with the Water Conservation Bill of 2009, no water shortages would occur in a normal year through 2045 (MWD 2021).
 Other cumulative projects that are consistent with the land use assumptions made in MWD's UWMP would have already been accounted for in demand projections.
 Projects that are inconsistent with the land use assumptions made in MWD's UWMP would also be subject to CEQA and required to include water supply analysis to demonstrate adequate supply for development.
 Further, related projects would be required to show that adequate infrastructure exists to serve the related projects and mitigate any potential impacts to water infrastructure caused by those projects.
-All projects would be required to go towards infrastructure improvements.
+All projects would be required to pay applicable Capital Facility Fees to VWD or the applicable water service provider, which are required to go towards infrastructure improvements.
 Thus, cumulative impacts to water services would be less than significant.